kylejones200/psis_4700_applied_ai/webslides/topic_Vector-Stores-Yesterday's-Breakthrough.md

 ## The Early Stack

-Prompt → Embedding → Vector Store → Retrieve → Model Output.
+Prompt → Embedding → Vector Store → Retrieve → Model Output
-This powered early chatbots and document search tools.
+This powered early chatbots and document search tools
 It was fast, simple, and flexible — for a time

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.